sph-mn/sph-ga/readme.md

 # create a rotor. takes the coefficient for the scalar followed by the rotation axes
 rotor :: (coefficient ...) -> multivector

+# a normalized multivector across all basis blades
+normal :: -> multivector
 ~~~

 space properties